sabubhatia/toolkit/readme.md

-This is a simple tools library that provides fucntionality for often used functionality common in developing web apps.
+This is a simple tools library that provides funntionality for often used services common in developing web applications.
 This is adapted, inspired and based on the course taught by Trevor Sawler.
 For the de facto source please go to Trevor's excellent course on building a go module.